 *this is not exclusive to mums, dads can get it too!

-For a while now I have wanted to share some of the things I have learnt over recent years in the hope it will help someone else.
+For a while now I have wanted to share some of the things I have learned in recent years in the hope it will help someone else.
 The most significant of all my life experiences seems an obvious place to start – becoming a mum.

 As I write this, I want to make it clear that I know parenting is a privilege and a potentially emotive subject to discuss.
-But on the off-chance someone is reading this and some of what I have written resonates, I want to share what I learnt:
+But on the off-chance someone is reading this and some of what I have written resonates, I want to share what I've learned:

 Why would I choose to waste limited time and energy on an emotion that doesn’t improve my life or the life of my son?
-When I felt myself feeling remotely guilty I used mindfulness to recognise it and then let it go.
-I trained myself to repeat the mantra, ‘this serves neither of you’ and I would then focus on something that did serve me, my work or my relationship with my son.
-It took serious amounts of practice, and sometimes I failed, but eventually, the feelings of guilt just stopped showing up and on the rare occasion they did I was able to kindly tell it to do one!
+Whenever I felt myself feeling remotely guilty, I used mindfulness to recognise it and then let it go.
+I trained myself to repeat the mantra, ‘this serves neither of you’ and I would then focus on something that did serve me; my work or my relationship with my son.
+It took serious amounts of practice, and sometimes I failed but eventually, the feelings of guilt just stopped showing up and on the rare occasion they did, I was able to kindly tell it to do one!

 One of the great things about being a mum is you meet lots of other mums – I love meeting people, I find people fascinating.
-What I hadn’t expected though was to start feeling inadequate and self-conscious because I wasn’t thriving at being a stay-at-home mum.
+What I hadn’t expected, though, was to start feeling inadequate and self-conscious because I wasn’t thriving at being a stay-at-home mum.
 I was different and felt that made me a bad mum.
-In one session my coach suggested I found some women who, like me, thrived at work.
-Once I started looking I found them everywhere, like they had been hiding in plain sight!
+In one session, my coach suggested that I find some women who, like me, thrive at work.
+Once I started looking, I found them everywhere, like they had been hiding in plain sight!
 I now consider these ladies not just my friends, but my mentors.
 I go to them when I'm struggling and I celebrate with them when I have survived a tough day.
 So, remember to be confident in who you are and please don’t try and compare yourself to anyone – no good will come of it.

 My self-talk can be an absolute b*tch!
-When I went through counselling it became apparent that subconsciously I was telling myself that as their mother, I was responsible for how our boys turned out.
+When I went through counselling it became apparent that, subconsciously, I was telling myself that as their mother, I was responsible for how our boys turned out.
 I hate this!
-I pride myself as a feminist and I want my boys to grow up in a world of equality.
-Without hesitation I consider my husband my equal, but subconsciously I had taken full responsibility for raising our children – it makes me angry just thinking about it!
+I pride myself on being a feminist and I want my boys to grow up in a world that is equal.
+Without hesitation, I consider my husband my equal but subconsciously, I had taken full responsibility for raising our children – it makes me angry just thinking about it!

 What really brought it home was talking to my counsellor about my desire to return to work full time and my fear that this would make me the worst mother alive.
-In response she asked me a simple question; ‘Anna, is your husband a good parent?’
-My response without a moment’s thought was ‘Yes, he’s incredible!’
+In response, she asked me a simple question; ‘Anna, is your husband a good parent?’
+My response, without a moment’s thought, was ‘Yes, he’s incredible!’
 She paused a moment and simply said ‘and he works full time, yes?’
 In that moment something clicked...
-I had been destroying myself over by working full time I was choosing my career over my children, and this in turn made me an awful parent, but realised I didn’t judge my husband by those same standards!
+I had been destroying myself with the thought that by working full time, I was choosing my career over my children and this, in turn, made me an awful parent - but, I realised I didn’t judge my husband by those same standards!
 That very simple realisation has changed my life.
-Now when I find I’m judging myself I think how I would judge my husband for the same thing.
+Now, when I find I’m judging myself, I think how I would judge my husband for the same thing.
 Funny how I’m far more compassionate towards him!

 What are your children learning?